-Golden Hills' History Planning for the Golden Hills RC&D was started in 1978 at the suggestion of Ernie Aust, Area Conservationist.
+Planning for the Golden Hills RC&D was started in 1978 at the suggestion of Ernie Aust, Area Conservationist.
 The Golden Hills RC&D, Inc. opened their office in Oakland, Iowa in August, 1981 with Richard Bolli as Coordinator.
 Bob Smith of Sidney, Iowa was a member of the organizing committee to help start his RC&D in southwestern Iowa.
-Bob has continued to be very active and has been Secretary of the Golden Hills Executive Board since 1990.
+Bob continued to be very active and was Secretary of the Golden Hills Executive Board from 1990 to 2013.

 The Golden Hills RC&D area is comprised of Cass, Fremont, Harrison, Mills, Montgomery, Page, East Pottawattamie, West Pottawattamie, and Shelby counties and Soil and Water Conservation Districts.

-In the 1980's most of the projects related to diversification of crops and development of the successful projects were the Southwest I critical area treatment projects.
+In the 1980s most of the projects related to diversification of crops and critical area treatment projects.
 In 1989, the RC&D Council re-examined its mission, and developed new goals aimed at:

 developing businesses based on the area's natural, cultural and other resources;